Hi-Folks/statistics/README.md

 // 56.0
 ```
 where:
-- 40, 60 :  are the elements
+- 40, 60:  are the elements
-- 5, 30: are the weights for each element (first weight is the weight of the first element, the second one is the weight of the second element)
+- 5, 30: are the weights for each element (the first weight is the weight of the first element, the second one is the weight of the second element)
 - 1: is the decimal numbers you want to round